Rational coordination with no communication or conventions: Purely rational principles in games

-A player $i$ \defstyle{follows a principle P} in a \WLC game $G$ if she plays according to some protocol in P. We are mainly interested in structural principles which describe ``purely rational'' reasoning that involves neither preplay communication nor conventions and which are rational to follow in \emph{every} \WLC game.
-Such principles will be called \defstyle{purely rational principles}.
-Intuitively, purely rational principles should always be followed by all rational players.
-Consider: If player $i$ follows $\mathrm{P}_1$, then she always uses some protocol which does not select surely losing choices, if possible.
-This seems a principle that any rational agent would follow.
-If player $i$ follows $\mathrm{P}_2$, then she always plays choices whose degree (in the game graph) is a prime number, if possible.
-Note that both principles are structural, but $\mathrm{P}_1$ can be seen as a purely rational principle, while $\mathrm{P}_2$ seems arbitrary; it could possibly be some seemingly odd convention, for example.
+We say that a player $i$ \defstyle{follows a principle P} in a \WLC game $G$ if she plays according to \emph{some} protocol in P. Consider for example the following principles: If player $i$ follows $\mathrm{P}_1$, then she uses some protocol which never selects surely losing choices, if possible.
+This seems a principle that any rational agent would follow, so it can be regarded as a purely rational principle.
+Likewise, if player $i$ follows $\mathrm{P}_2$, then she always plays choices whose degree (in the game graph) is a prime number, if possible.
+This principle seems arbitrary; it could only be some artificial convention, for example.

 We say that a \defstyle{principle P solves} a \WLC game $G$ (or \defstyle{$G$ is P-solvable}), if $G$ is won whenever every player follows some protocol that belongs to P. Formally, this means that $\Sigma_1(G,1)\times \cdots\times\Sigma_n(G,n)\subseteq W_G$ for all protocols $\Sigma_1,\dots,\Sigma_n\in\mathrm{P}$.
 The class of all P-solvable games is denoted by $s(\mathrm{P})$.